Cooperativa Hidroeléctrica de la Montaña: History

 The Microrred de la Montaña is one of 12 projects in remote communities that were selected for the Department of Energy's Energy Transitions Initiative Partnership Project (ETIPP).

 Projects

-The Cooperativa Hidroeléctrica de la Montaña counts with three projects.
+The Cooperativa Hidroeléctrica de la Montaña has three projects.

 Hidroenergía Renace

 Hidroenergía Renace consists of the acquisition, rehabilitation and management of the Caonillas and Dos Bocas hydroelectric plants.
 Puerto Rico's hydroelectric system operates well below its capacity due to a historical problem of lack of maintenance, which was aggravated by damage from the Hurricanes Irma and María.
 The Mountain Hydroelectric Cooperative proposes the rescue of the Dos Bocas and Caonillas plants to provide the mountain with 43 megawatts of reliable and renewable energy.

 ReEnFoCo

 The project Reenfoco has the objective of installing photovoltaic systems in remote areas through a contribution from the Interstate Renewable Energy Council.
 This project aims to improve the lives of residents in the region with a first phase, which represents the installation of photovoltaic systems for businesses, community centers and residences located at strategic intersections.
 Each installed photovoltaic system will create Resilience Centers so that the community has access to electricity during periods of grid failure.